-There is no provision in the Prospectus Directive dealing with the quality of the translation of a prospectus.
-Therefore, the following practical aspects have to be tackled:
+There is no provision in the Prospectus Directive dealing with the quality of the translation of a prospec-

 - Qa) Should the quality of the translations be left entirely to the responsibility of the issuer? - Aa) Yes.
 ESMA considers that the person responsible for the prospectus is also responsible for any translation of the approved prospectus. - Qb) Notwithstanding last sentence of Article 17.1 of the Prospectus Directive, would it be possible or desirable that the host competent authority scrutinises the quality of the translation of a prospectus to its own language?